-The Bund may be humdrum for people who live in Shanghai, but for visitors, it’s one of the first things you must do when you enter the city.
+The Bund may be be a common sight for people who live in Shanghai, but for visitors, it’s one of the first things you must do when entering the city.
 On the left bank of the waterfront promenade are the old European buildings from Shanghai’s colonial days, and on the right are the skyscrapers that have come to represent Shanghai on postcards and stamps around the world.
-For a peak Bund experience, visit at sunrise, when pensioners practice tai chi and fly kites in front of the skyline.
+For a peak Bund experience visit at sunrise, when pensioners practise tai chi and fly kites in front of the skyline.

 Surrounding Shanghai are eight ancient water towns, which make for a once-in-a-lifetime road trip.
-If you don’t have time to visit them all, however, Qibao is the perfect place to stop.
-Located within the city limits, Qibao is known for its outrageous and delicious street food, and its beautiful canal views.
-Just a few streets long, Qibao is more like a mini-town.
-It is best enjoyed during the week, as it can get packed with tourists on the weekend.
+If you don’t have time to visit them all, Qibao is the perfect place to stop.
+Located within the city limits, Qibao is known for its delicious street food and its beautiful canal views.
+Just a few streets long, Qibao is like a mini-town.
+It is best enjoyed during the week, as it can get packed with tourists at the weekend.
 Highlights include the cheap shopping and the Qibao Winery.

-Tianzifang errs on the side of touristy, but that doesn’t mean it isn’t worth your while.
-The attraction is a narrow lane house neighborhood that has been turned into a shopping, dining, and crafts district.
+Tiánzǐfáng errs on the side of touristy, but that doesn’t mean it isn’t worth your time.
+The attraction is a narrow lane-house neighbourhood that has been turned into a shopping, dining and crafts district.
 Always full of people, Tianzifang is popular for a reason.
-It is charming, relaxing, and easily accessible.
+It is charming, relaxing and easily accessible.
 After you buy a few souvenirs, try one of the excellent bars or restaurants.
 Culture Trip recommends Kaiba.

-Once the largest park in Shanghai, Fuxing Park is the quintessential Chinese senior hangout spot.
-Find sprightly adults dancing their favorite ballroom steps, gambling with cards or mahjong, or writing ephemeral poetry with giant calligraphy brushes and water.
+Once the largest park in Shanghai, Fuxing Park is the quintessential Chinese senior-hangout spot.
+Find sprightly adults dancing their favourite ballroom steps, playing cards or mahjong or writing ephemeral poetry with giant calligraphy brushes.
 Located in the French Concession, Fuxing Park is also a great escape from the city that surrounds it.
-Here there is plenty of green space and vegetation to renew your body and soul.
+Here, there is plenty of green space and vegetation to renew your body and soul.

 Lujiazui is Shanghai’s financial district, home to the city’s most iconic skyscrapers.
 When you exit the metro stop, you will be surrounded by an urban jungle that is so much more impressive in person than it is in pictures.
 Whether you choose to walk around the elevated skyway or check out one of the rooftop bars, Lujiazui is sure to be an experience you won’t soon forget.

 Short for Moganshan 50, M50 is an ultra-hip contemporary art district on Moganshan Road that is home to some of the city’s best art galleries and museums.
-Located in an industrial area along Suzhou creek, M50 is often compared to Beijing’s 798 Art District or New York’s SOHO.
-The district embraces its grittiness and sports some very photogenic graffiti, which is art in itself!
+Located in an industrial area along Suzhou creek, M50 is often compared to Beijing’s 798 Art District or New York’s SoHo.
+The district embraces its grittiness and sports some very photogenic graffiti.

-Yu Gardens, or Yuyuan, is located next to the City God Temple in Shanghai’s old town.
+Yu Garden, or Yuyuan, is located next to the City God Temple in Shanghai’s Old Town.
 The gardens were created in classical Chinese style, and the area surrounding them holds endless opportunities to try street food and buy souvenirs.
-If you don’t have the chance to go to Suzhou, which is more well-known for its gardens, then Yuyuan is the next best thing.
+If you don’t have the opportunity to go to Suzhou, which is more well known for its gardens, then Yuyuan is the next best thing.

-The first floor of the Caojiadu Flower and Bird Market is what you would expect from its name.
-Here you’ll find a wide range of indoor and outdoor plants, like perfectly potted succulents and fragrant herbs, as well as birds, turtles, fish, and other small animals.
-The second floor specializes in wholesale interior design and expensive interior design, and the third floor is a spooky-Chinese-wedding-(supplies) dream.
-Although often one of Shanghai’s overlooked markets, Caojiadu is, in Culture Trip’s opinion, a must-see experience.
+The first floor of the Caojiadu Flower and Bird Market is exactly what you would expect from the name.
+Here, you’ll find a wide range of indoor and outdoor plants, like perfectly potted succulents and fragrant herbs, as well as birds, turtles, fish and other small animals.
+The second floor specialises in interior design and the third floor is a Chinese wedding supplies dream.
+Although one of Shanghai’s most overlooked markets, Caojiadu is a must-see.

-Want a name brand look without the price tag?
-Head to the South Bund Fabric Market with a picture of your design and be amazed at the three floors of tailors and seamstresses ready to make you runway-ready.
-Most stalls specialize in suits, coats, or traditional dresses, but there is always someone able to help you create a unique look.
+Want a designer look without the price tag?
+Head to the South Bund Fabric Market with a picture of your design and be amazed at the three floors of tailors ready to get you dressed up in style.
+Most stalls specialise in suits, coats or traditional dresses, but there is always someone on hand who is able to help you create a unique look.
 As a general rule, avoid the aggressive touts on the first floor.
-Their work is not as high quality as that of the second and third floor tailors.
+Their work is not as high quality as that of the second- and third-floor tailors.
 Depending on demand, a completed outfit should take less than a week to complete, from initial contact to final fitting.

-Shanghai Disneyland has been welcoming Disney-lovers from all over the world since 2016, but this isn’t just any Disney park.
-Many of the rides, attractions, and characters have been reformatted to tailor to a Chinese tourist audience using more traditional design.
+Shanghai Disneyland has been welcoming Disney lovers from all over the world since 2016, but this isn’t just any Disney park.
+Many of the rides, attractions and characters have been redesigned to cater to a Chinese tourist audience.

-The Shanghai Science and Technology Museum is split into two wings: one that is devoted to nature and the earth, and another that features interactive exhibits on computing, robotics, cells, space travel, and other cutting edge science.
-The museum also features four–four!–cinema screens, two of which are IMAX.
-This is a great attraction for families with kids or for adults who get excited over the latest scientific advances.
+The Shanghai Science and Technology Museum is split into two wings: one devoted to nature and the earth, and another that features interactive exhibits on computing, robotics, cells, space travel and other cutting-edge science.
+The museum also features four cinema screens, two of them IMAX screens.
+This is a great attraction for families, or for adults who get excited over the latest scientific advances.

-Whether you’re religious or not, Shanghai’s temples can be a great way to find peace within the noise of city life.
-Buddhist temple Longhua is the oldest in Shanghai and has a fascinating history from its inception in 242 AD to its use as a Japanese-run internment camp during WWII.
-Simply walk around the complex and admire worshipers in reverie, or buy incense on site to send up a prayer of your own.
+Shanghai’s temples can be a great way to find peace within the noise of city life, whether or not you are religious.
+Buddhist temple Longhua is the oldest in Shanghai and has a fascinating history, from its inception in 242 AD to its use as a Japanese-run internment camp during World War II.
+Simply walk around the complex, or buy some incense and send up a prayer of your own.

 Xintiandi is an affluent, car-free shopping and dining area in central Huangpu District.
-The area is worth noting for its preservation (and renovation) of old shikumen housing, most of which has been demolished in other parts of the city.
-The neighborhood is also the site of the first congressional meeting of the Communist Party of China, so within the flashiness of Xintiandi there is also historical significance.
-If you have some extra cash to drop, there are a number of excellent fine dining restaurants here.
+The area is worth noting for its preservation (and renovation) of old shíkùmén housing, most of which has been demolished in other parts of the city.
+The neighbourhood is also the site of the first congressional meeting of the Communist Party of China, so within the flashiness of Xintiandi there is also historical significance.
+If you have some extra cash to drop, there are a number of excellent fine-dining restaurants here.

-Nanjing Road Pedestrian Street is about as touristy as tourist attractions come in Shanghai.
-Formerly the center of life in the city, the street is now a major shopping and dining area that leads to the Bund.
+Nanjing Road Pedestrian Street is about as touristy as it gets in Shanghai.
+Formerly the centre of life in the city, the street is now a major shopping and dining area that leads to the Bund.
 It is absolutely worth seeing for the neon lights alone, but be on guard against scammers and petty thieves.
-For RMB5 ($0.73), you can take a little train down the street, in case you want to take photos without a walking incident!
+For RMB5 (£0.56), you can take a little train down the street, so you can take photos without doing any walking.

-Your colorful stories of your trip to China would be incomplete if you couldn’t boast about the spectacular acrobatics show you saw!
-Shanghai Circus World is the best place to put on your audience-member hat.
-Be dazzled by feats of contortion and acrobatics that you never thought possible, all from a highly modern facility that features a revolving stage, computer-controlled lighting, a mirrored cage, and a digital water curtain.
-Shows go up daily.
+Your colourful stories of your trip to China would be incomplete if you couldn’t boast about the spectacular acrobatics show you saw, and Shanghai Circus World is the best place to see them.
+Be dazzled by feats of contortion and acrobatics that you never thought possible, all from a highly modern facility that features a revolving stage, computer-controlled lighting, a mirrored cage and a digital water curtain.

-Get up close and personal with some of the world’s fiercest animals at the Shanghai Wild Animal Park.
-The park features over 200 species of animals in two zones: one that is more like a traditional walk-through zoo and another safari-style area that is home to the big cats, bears, and other large creatures.
+Get up close to some of the world’s fiercest animals at the Shanghai Wild Animal Park.
+The park features over 200 species of animal in two zones: one that is more like a traditional walk-through zoo and another safari-style area that is home to the big cats, bears and other large creatures.

-1933 has been transformed from an Art Deco slaughterhouse to a hip, industrial creative hub that hosts restaurants, shops, art galleries, performance spaces, and more.
+Part of a renovated industrial complex, the 1933 Slaughterhouse is more than just dramatic angles; come for the dog café and stay for the architecture.
+1933 has been transformed from an Art Deco slaughterhouse to a hip, industrial creative hub that hosts restaurants, shops, art galleries, performance spaces and more.
 The series of buildings are worth the trip themselves, but the area surrounding them is equally beautiful.
-Located on an offshoot of the Suzhou Creek, this slice of Hongkou District features as-yet intact shikumen and old-Shanghai style lane houses with residents nearly as old as the buildings they call home.
+Located on an offshoot of the Suzhou Creek, this slice of Hongkou District features intact shíkùmén and old-Shanghai-style lane houses with residents nearly as old as the buildings they call home.

-It’s hard to call the French Concession an attraction as it is simply a large swath of land that happened to be the home of the French government during Shanghai’s colonial days.
-However, the area is unique due to its architecture and street style, and is the perfect place on a nice day to take a walk or a bike ride.
-Some of the city’s best dining and drinking options are here as well, so be sure to save time for a tipple or two.
+It’s hard to call the French Concession an attraction, as it is simply a large swathe of land that happened to be the home of the French government during Shanghai’s colonial days.
+However, the area is unique due to its architecture and street style, and is the perfect place to take a walk or a bike ride on a nice day.
+Some of the city’s best dining and drinking options are here, so be sure to save time for a tipple or two.